funcJeff/newamericanspeling/README.md

 * Chanj dekorativ doubl konsonants to singl
 * Chooz most popular dipthong for a particular sound.
 Exampl: chanj "ui" to "ie" in wordz like "guide".
 * Fix stranj wordz liek “yacht”
-* Subjekt to improvments evry 4 yearz
+* Subjekt to improevments and updaets evry 4 yearz